EN

 9. In its latest policy move in Hong Kong, China has …

-a) withheld punishment of the firms that back anti-China sanctions
+a) granted privileges to the firms that defy anti-China sanctions

-b) granted privileges to the firms that defy anti-China sanctions
+b) withheld punishment of the firms that back anti-China sanctions

 c) imposed penalties on the firms that support anti-China sanctions